-MAX is a trademark of Ascend Communications, Inc. Other trademarks and trade names mentioned in this publication belong to their respective owners.
+Pipeline, Multiband, and Multiband Bandwidth-on-Demand are trademarks of Ascend Communications, Inc. Other trademarks and trade names mentioned in this publication belong to their respective owners.

-Copyright © 1998, Ascend Communications, Inc. All Rights Reserved.
+Copyright © 1997, Ascend Communications, Inc. All Rights Reserved.

 This document contains information that is the property of Ascend Communications, Inc. This document may not be copied, reproduced, reduced to any electronic medium or machine readable form, or otherwise duplicated, and the information herein may not be used, disseminated or otherwise disclosed, except with the prior written consent of Ascend Communications, Inc.